NCBI-Codeathons/SWIGG/README.md

 We can construct graph genomes of a small portion of the genome that can still lead to interesting insights and can be built, rendered, and analyzed using **memory and compute power equivalent to that of a local-CPU.**  We also want to be able to use **publicly accessible, easy-to-obtain data.**

 ## Getting Started
+Follow the simple three step process to build and visualize amazing graphs
 ### Download Test Data

-- 8 alternative MHC sequences from HGR38.
+For test data, we will download and process seven alternative contigs of MHC sequences available from the GRCh38 genome.

-- Los Alamos Labs list of HIV sequences.
+- Add Reference of dataset download
+### Requirements

-- Yeast genome?
+- Python 3.7
+- Jellyfish (k-mer counter) - **TBCited**
+### Build Graphs
+- Alternatively, the following docker image and CWLTool can be used Running command (CWL, Docker Image, etc.)

 ## Methods